cameljon/GEOS140/notes/Chapter_7.md

 * What is an adiabatic change?

-    > Temperature changes that are solely from the expansion and compression of air due to pressure flucuations
+    > Temperature changes that are solely from the expansion and compression of air due to pressure fluctuations

 * Describe the characteristics of the stratus, cumulus, and cirrus cloud classes.